Lifailon/usup/README.md

 # Update Stack Up

-A very simple deployment tool that runs a given set of bash commands on multiple hosts in parallel.
-It reads `yaml` configuration, which defines networks (groups of hosts), global variables, commands and targets (groups of commands).
+A very simple deployment tool that runs a given set of `bash` commands on multiple hosts in parallel.
+It reads `yaml` configuration, which defines networks (groups of hosts), global variables (which can be changed via arguments), command(s) and targets (groups of commands).

 The goal is to revive the [sup](https://github.com/pressly/sup) project, which has not been supported since 2018.
-First of all, to solve common problems (for example, an error when connecting via `ssh`), expand the functionality (for example, add reading the configuration from the `url`), add support for the Windows system and implement a simple user interface (for example, via [Jenkins](#jenkins)).
+First of all, to solve common problems (for example, an error when connecting via `ssh`), expand the functionality (for example, add reading the configuration from the `url`), add support for the Windows system and implement a simple user interface (example for [Jenkins](#jenkins)).

 ## Install